 To address long-term power supply requirements, Visayan Electric entered into a 25-year Electric Power Purchase Agreement (EPPA) with Cebu Energy in October 2009 for the supply of 105 MW.
 In December 2010, Visayan Electric signed a five-year PSA with GCGI for the supply of 60 MW at 100% load factor which was extended for another ten years in October 2014.
-Visayan Electric also has 15-year PSA with TVI for the supply of 150 MW beginning 2018.
-In December 2010, Visayan Electric signed a five-year PSA with GCGI for the supply of 60 MW at 100% load factor which was extended for another ten years in October 2014.
 Visayan Electric also has a 15-year PSA with TVI for the supply of 150 MW beginning 2018.